alexzhang13/InfiniAttention/README.md

 ## Introduction

-***This is not the official repository for [InfiniAttention](https://arxiv.org/pdf/2404.07143)***.
+***This is not the official code repository for [InfiniAttention](https://arxiv.org/pdf/2404.07143)***.

 This is just my own simple implementation based on the paper, which at the time of writing, has not released the code.
 There are some details that I have yet to figure out nicely, which I will detail below.

 InfiniAttention is a new technique for increasing context windows in LLMs "infinitely".
 The basic idea is to propagate attention matrices spatially (like storing a hidden vector), but instead of